Baseball cards are collectible items that you have probably seen being sold at flea markets, garage sales, and thrift stores.

 Counterfeit cards are fake replicas made with the intention of fooling people into thinking they are real and misleading buyers.

-Often, counterfeit cards that are sold as vintage are aged to make them look old or have been exposed to ‘artificial’ wear and tear.
+Often, counterfeit cards that are sold as vintage are aged to make them look old.
+Or they have been exposed to ‘artificial’ wear and tear.
 Therefore, it looks like they have been a beloved and used item for many years.

 Reprints are cards that are created with the sole purpose of being used as a collector’s item and they fully acknowledge that they are not an original piece of memorabilia.